Secured credit card basics

 Card issuers have different minimum deposit requirements, but they range from around $50 up to a few hundred dollars.

-If you don’t have that much cash on hand, don't worry — many companies will allow you to pay the deposit in chunks.
+If you don’t have a ton of cash on hand, you'll find some companies will allow you to pay the deposit in chunks.

 You obtain a secured credit card by applying with a card issuer.
 Compare offers to find a card with attractive terms, like no annual fee and a minimum deposit amount that works for you.

-Once you get approved, you will receive your card in the mail within two to three weeks.
-You'll be able to use it as you would any other credit card, because secured cards are universally accepted.
+Once you are approved, you will receive your card in the mail within two to three weeks.
+You'll be able to use it as you would any other credit card; secured cards are universally accepted.

 Not everyone will be approved for a secured credit card.
 The credit card issuer looks at certain factors — such as whether you have a bank account and a regular income.

-One way to eventually get approved is to build your credit as you grow your savings.
+If you don't think you'll be approved for a secured credit card, you might consider a credit-building loan.
 Austin Capital Bank offers a product called Credit Strong to help you build your credit without a credit card.
 When you open a Credit Strong account, they immediately give you a loan and place the funds in a savings account in your name.
 The savings account funds are locked to secure the loan.
 Your payments of principal and interest are then credited towards the lock on your savings.
 When your loan is repaid in full, the lock is removed, and you will have built both credit and savings.

 That will demonstrate to a credit card company that you know how to handle your money.

-While secured cards are not mandatory probation for obtaining a credit card, they can help people who are just starting to build credit, and those who’ve already messed up and need to get back on track.
+While secured cards are not mandatory probation for obtaining a credit card, they can help people who are just starting to build credit.
+Those whose credit is currently in need of a boost might also consider using a secured credit card while they get their finances back on track.

 But for your very first credit card, you might feel comfortable choosing an unsecured credit card, which does not require a cash deposit and usually offers better benefits, especially credit card rewards.